Introduction to XBRL: Understanding the Basics

 For example, the International Financial Reporting Standards (IFRS) taxonomy provides a comprehensive set of elements and linkbase for companies reporting under IFRS guidelines.
 Similarly, the US GAAP taxonomy caters to entities reporting under Generally Accepted Accounting Principles in the United States.

-Taxonomy are essential for ensuring that XBRL reports adhere to the appropriate standards and regulations, enabling accurate and consistent financial reporting across different contexts.
+With an introduction to XBRL Taxonomy, it becomes essential to ensure that XBRL reports adhere to the appropriate standards and regulations, enabling accurate and consistent financial reporting across different contexts.

 • Schema: Defines the element structure and properties.